 Does E6000 Work On Plastic?

-Yes, E6000 will works plastic but not all plastic.
+Yes, E6000 works on plastic but not all plastic.
 It’s well-known for its flexibility, strength, and versatility.

 Is E6000 Safe to Use On plastic?

-E6000 is considerably safe to use on some plastics such as polyvinyl and acrylics.
-But while it, you should follow the manufacturer’s guidelines and wear your protective gear.
+E6000 is considerably safe to use on some plastics, such as polyvinyl and acrylics.
+Ensure you follow the manufacturer’s guidelines and wear your protective gear.